 This doesn’t happen in Keyword Planner because the tool uses absolute values.
 If the number of requests for the phrase “buy a scooter” in NY and LA is the same, the Planner will show the same values.

-You can upload a keyword list to the Keyword Planner and quickly get statistics for each of them.
+You can enter several basic keywords to the Keyword Planner and get a list of related keywords.
 In Google Trends, you can compare up to five keywords, but in general, the service is not suitable for analyzing big data.

-In Google Trends, you can see how the popularity of a query is changing in real-time, which topics are gaining popularity right now, and which ones are losing their audience.
-Keyword Planner will show only the summary search volume per month.
+In Google Trends, you can see how the popularity of a query has been changing from 2004.
+Keyword Planner will show only the summary search volume per month for the last year.

 Let’s sum up